fuse-box/fuse-box/docs/builtin-plugins.md

 ]
 ```

-Access it like you used to:
+Access it with `process.env.${ENVIRONMENT_VARIABLE_NAME}` as in:

 ```
 console.log( process.env.NODE_ENV )
 ```

-The order of plugins is important: environment variables created with this plugin will only be available to plugins further down the chain.
+The order of plugins is important: environment variables created with this plugin will only be available to plugins further down the chain, so EnvPlugin should be early in the list of plugins.

 ```
 plugins : [